 Get Active!
 Physical Literacy for Women

 Fewer women than men are getting the recommended amount of physical activity.
 This gender gap can be due to unique barriers a woman faces, such as family commitments or missing out on learning fundamentals of physical literacy at an early age.
-This initiative aims to reduce psychological, social, cultural and financial barriers to participation.
-Build physical literacy and confidence in trying new fitness activities with Get Active!.
+This initiative aims to reduce psychosocial, cultural and financial barriers to participation.
+Build physical literacy and confidence in trying new fitness activities with Get Active!

 There are three components of this four-month program starting September 2022: